 In Palaiseau there was a steel engraver who disappeared during the First World War.
 The engraver prepares a model, first with molding in nickel silver, an unalterable alloy of copper, zinc and nickel which imitates silver, or else in plaster, which he submits to the goldsmith, the latter places an order with him and our engraver makes the mold for the object ordered.

-The shoemaker sat on a small bench, with his leather apron, the sleeves of his shirt rolled up to the elbows and the palms of his hands covered with a piece of leather allowing him to pull forcefully on his ligneul (thick pitch-coated thread for the use of shoemakers.
+The shoemaker sat on a small bench, with his leather apron, the sleeves of his shirt rolled up to the elbows and the palms of his hands covered with a piece of leather allowing him to pull hard on his ligneul (thick thread coated with pitch used by shoemakers to sew leather).

-The carpenter works on his workbench equipped with a vertical press, surrounded by his many tools.
+The carpenter works the wood on his workbench equipped with a vertical press, surrounded by his many tools.

 The basket maker works the wicker, shapes it to make baskets of different shapes, needed by market gardeners to package their produce.
 Baskets with strawberries, cherries, potatoes, green beans, violets.
 Carrying baskets, fleins, hoods for transport, beehives.

-On this board, you have various objects concerning the sport.
-You have two cyclists.
-The man's bicycle has wooden rims and fenders.
-This bike is very old between 1890 and 1910.
+This space, dedicated to sports, presents various objects.
+The man's bicycle has wooden rims and mudguards.
+This bike is very old, dating from between 1890 and 1910.

-In this space, a classroom has been reconstructed, where we can observe the students with their teacher.
+In this space, a classroom has been recreated, in which we can observe the students with their teacher.

 This room is dedicated to old toys.
 They are very varied, the oldest dating from the 19th century, croquet games, puzzles, games of goose and checkers as well as the game of cubes, ancestor of the puzzle.
 We can see and admire lead agricultural tools, they are rare and precious, as witnesses of machinery used in the 19th and early 20th centuries.

-The profession of nurse as we know it was developed by two extraordinary women: Florence Nightingale and Valérie de Gasparin.
+The nursing profession as we know it was developed by two extraordinary women: Florence Nightingale and Valérie de Gasparin.

 Lithograph by Mr. Draner, raffle numbers, a replacement treaty dating from 1869, and other objects and documents relating to this period.